 Prerequisites

-- The versions of csi-plugin and csi-provisioner are 1.20.5-ff6490f-aliyun or later.
-For more information about how to upgrade csi-plugin and csi-provisioner, see Upgrade CSI-Plugin and CSI-Provisioner.
+• The versions of csi-plugin and csi-provisioner are 1.20.5-ff6490f-aliyun or later.
+For more information about how to update csi-plugin and csi-provisioner, see Update csi-plugin and csi-provisioner.

-- The version of storage-operator is 1.18.8.56-2aa33ba-aliyun or later.
-For more information about how to upgrade storage-operator, see Manage system components.
+• The version of storage-operator is 1.18.8.56-2aa33ba-aliyun or later.
+For more information about how to update storage-operator, see Manage components.

-- A kubectl client is connected to the cluster.
-For more information, see Connect to ACK clusters by using kubectl.
+• A kubectl client is connected to your cluster.
+For more information, see Obtain the kubeconfig file of a cluster and use kubectl to connect to the cluster.

 You can use CNFS to manage NAS file systems by using one of the following methods: